nvohra0016/nvohra0016.github.io/_talks/newtons_method.md

 </div>

-## 2.2 Improving convergence of Newton's method: primary variable switch
+## 2.2 Improving convergence of Newton's method

 We now seek to improve the convergence of the Newtons method without having to fine tune our initial guess too much.
 To this end, we introduce a new formulation of \ref{eq:example_BV} with $j$ as the primary variable as follows: find a solution $j_{sol}$ to